 Before we dive into the tips and tricks, let’s take a minute to talk about Bardeen.
-A workflow automation extension in Chrome, it’s integrated with Google Sheets.
+An AI workflow automation extension in Chrome, it’s integrated with Google Sheets.
 Install it for free.

 Since Bardeen is integrated with other apps, it’ll also allow you to connect Google Sheets with third-party apps and perform automations.
 From copying LinkedIn job details to saving Instagram followers, all of it is made possible by Bardeen!
 We’ll talk more about these automations in the article.
 Now, let’s dive into the list.

 Tips to streamline the Google Sheets workflow

 Saving time is one of the main reasons you clicked on this article!
 Here are three tips that’ll help you save a lot of time when using Google Sheets.